darora/cs3245/ass2/README.txt

 ###### Merging Algorithms | [anti-]Optimizations

-In randomized--and completely unscientific--testing, I found that except for AND merges, the skiplist merging algorithm tends to slow things down.
+In randomized--and completely unscientific--testing, I found that except for AND merges, the linear iterative merging algorithm tends to slow things down.
 But of course, this is to be expected.

 For instance, using the skip merge algo, "make test" took ~5.468s If I instead casted to list, created a set and took the union, it came out